awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/cvpr-2021-image-inpainting-eng.md

 ### 2.2.
 Related Work:

-A number of papers tried to solve the problem of image inpainting.
-Traditional learning-free image inpainting methods can be roughly divided into two categories:
+There are many papers that tried to solve the task of image inpainting.
+Most of learning-free image inpainting approaches could be divided roughly into two different categories:

 1. **Diffusion-based:**